-Birth of Henry Ford
+Birth of Richard Byrd

 Industrialist and auto manufacturer Henry Ford was born on July 30, 1863, in Greenfield Township, Michigan.
 He was a pioneer in the automotive industry, starting a company that’s still in business today.